Supervivientes: Perdidos en Honduras (2009)

 Supervivientes 2009: Perdidos en Honduras, was the sixth season of Supervivientes to air in Spain and the tenth season to air overall.
 This season was broadcast on the March 19, 2009 to June 11, 2009 on Telecinco.
 Jesus Vazquez acted as the Spanish presenter for this season while Mario Picazo acted as the host from Honduras.

+Season summary

 The initial twist for this season was that the contestants were split up into two tribes based on gender.
 Another twist that was put into place this season was that of the "Judas Kiss".
 When a contestant was eliminated that contestant could then use their Judas Kiss to vote for someone at the next tribal council.

 Michel was supposed to be one of the final contestants but some days before the launch he was ejected for some objections with the producers.
 Roberto entered one day before the launch replacing Michel.
 Ultimately, it was Maite Zúñiga who won this season over Matías Fernández and Ivonne Orsini and took home the €200,000 prize as well as a car.